How to check your car insurance claim history

 How can I check a car’s history?

-If you have the car’s registration number, you can find out plenty of information through the DVLA.
+If you have the car’s registration number, you can find information on its history through the DVLA.
 Among other details, you’ll be able to check its MOT history and the log book to find out if it’s been stolen.

-The RAC also offers a handy vehicle-history check, which could alert you to any outstanding finance or mileage discrepancies, as well as if the car’s been stolen, scrapped or written off.
+The RAC also offers a handy vehicle-history check.
+Its basic check will let you know if a vehicle has been stolen or written-off, or has any outstanding finance.
+Its more comprehensive checks include details like mileage discrepancies, tax info and running costs.
 How much you’ll pay will depend on how thorough a check you want.

 You should also ask the seller for the car’s service history.